cado-security/product-help/docs/cado/manage/users-authentication/users.md

 ### Configuring Single Sign-On (SSO)

-Cado supports SSO integration with [Azure AD](sso/azure-ad.md), Okta ([OAuth](sso/okta.md) or [SAML](sso/okta_saml.md)), and [PingID](sso/ping_saml.md).
+/ Forensic Acquisition and Investigation supports SSO integration with [Azure AD](sso/azure-ad.md), Okta ([OAuth](sso/okta.md) or [SAML](sso/okta_saml.md)), and [PingID](sso/ping_saml.md).
 When SSO is configured, the Cado platform automatically creates the user at first login.
 By integrating SSO, you can enforce authentication mechanisms such as two-factor authentication supported by your SSO provider.

 ### Managing Accounts

-Accounts in Cado correspond to cloud accounts in AWS, Azure, or GCP that have the necessary permissions to access cloud resources.
+Accounts in / Forensic Acquisition and Investigation correspond to cloud accounts in AWS, Azure, or GCP that have the necessary permissions to access cloud resources.
 Only Administrators can manage accounts.
 These accounts are automatically populated when CSP credentials are added, following instructions for [AWS](/cado/deploy/cross/cross-account-creation#adding-the-role-to-cado), [Azure](/cado/deploy/cross/azure-cross-tenancy-subscriptions#registering-credentials-within-cado), and [GCP](/cado/deploy/gcp/gcp-settings#en).

 It’s recommended to perform **Account Checks** periodically to ensure correct permissions are in place for successful data acquisitions.
 See [Account Check](/cado/manage/monitoring#account-check) for more details.